 Symptoms can be worse in the morning, and other triggers can include:

 - Cold weather

-- Doing the same motion repeatedly.
-This could be doing something such as painting, lifting heavy objects or using a screwdriver
+- Repetitive motion, i.e. painting, lifting heavy objects or using a screwdriver

 - Overdoing an activity